Austin-FV/Austin-FV/README.md

 - 🎓 Graduated in Software Engineering from the University of Guelph!
 - 🌱 I’m currently learning about Next.js!
-- 🔭 Working on [Quail, an AI Quiz Platform](https://github.com/Austin-FV/Quail) which uses Next.js, MysQL and OpenAI.
+- 🔭 Working on [Quail, an AI Quiz Platform](https://github.com/Austin-FV/Quail) which uses Next.js, MySQL and OpenAI.
 - 📫 Contact me on [LinkedIn](https://www.linkedin.com/in/austin-fv/) or austinfv01@gmail.com!

 <hr />